 To convert an image to an image map with hot spots, first insert the image onto a Web page and then click on it to select it.

-In the Properties panel, look on the lower left for the area labeled Map, where you’ll see light blue icons for the three tools you can use to select areas of a image and create hot spots.
+, where you’ll see light blue icons for the three tools you can use to select areas of a image and create hot spots.

 The tools are: